amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_normalization_operator.md

-  const void *beta,          // Shift parameters (may be nullptr) const void *running_mean,  // Pre-computed mean (BatchNorm only, may be nullptr) const void *running_var,   // Pre-computed variance (BatchNorm only, may be nullptr) void       *residual,      // Residual buffer (FusedAddRMSNorm only, may be nullptr) norm_params &params        // Normalization parameters (non-const reference) );
+  const void *beta,          // Shift parameters (may be nullptr) const void *running_mean,  // Pre-computed mean (BatchNorm only, may be nullptr) const void *running_var,   // Pre-computed variance (BatchNorm only, may be nullptr) void       *residual,      // Residual buffer (FusedAddRMSNorm / FusedLayerNormAdd, may be nullptr) norm_params &params        // Normalization parameters (non-const reference) );
 ```